dheero/OBF.github.io/wiki/BOSC.md

 1. Provide developers with a forum for displaying the results of their development efforts to the wider research community;
-2. Provide a focused environment for developers and users to interact and share ideas about software development, and practical techniques in bioinformatics;
+2. Provide a focused environment for developers and users to interact and share ideas about software development, open science, and practical techniques in bioinformatics;
 3. Inform the Research Community of important developments occurring within the Open Source Bioinformatics Developer community.